ebzzry/ebzzry.github.io/en/fkd/emacs-tips-1.md

 <a name="server"></a> Server
 ----------------------------

-This snippet ensures that the Emacs server, the one that `emacsclient` connects to:
+This snippet ensures that the Emacs server, the one that `emacsclient` connects to, runs:

 ```lisp
 (require 'server)